dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 - Server garbage collection can be resource-intensive.
 For example, if you have 12 processes running on a computer that has 4 processors, there will be 48 dedicated garbage collection threads if they are all using server garbage collection.
 In a high memory-load situation, if all the processes start doing garbage collection, the garbage collector has 48 threads to schedule.

-If you are running hundreds of instances of an application, consider using workstation garbage collection with concurrent garbage collection disabled.
+If you're running hundreds of instances of an application, consider using workstation garbage collection with concurrent garbage collection disabled.
 This will result in less context switching, which can improve performance.

-### Workstation
+## Background garbage collection

+In background garbage collection, ephemeral generations (0 and 1) are collected as needed while the collection of generation 2 is in progress.
+Background *workstation* garbage collection is performed on a dedicated thread and applies only to generation 2 collections.

+Background garbage collection is enabled by default and can be enabled or disabled with the [\<gcConcurrent>](../../../docs/framework/configure-apps/file-schema/runtime/gcconcurrent-element.md) configuration setting in .NET Framework applications.

+> [!NOTE]
+> Background garbage collection replaces [concurrent garbage collection](#concurrent-garbage-collection) and is available in .NET Framework 4 and later versions.
+In .NET Framework 4, it's supported only for workstation garbage collection.
+Starting with .NET Framework 4.5, background garbage collection is available for both workstation and server garbage collection.

+A collection on ephemeral generations during background garbage collection is known as foreground garbage collection.
+When foreground garbage collections occur, all managed threads are suspended.

 When background garbage collection is in progress and you've allocated enough objects in generation 0, the CLR performs a generation 0 or generation 1 foreground garbage collection.
 The dedicated background garbage collection thread checks at frequent safe points to determine whether there is a request for foreground garbage collection.
 If there is, the background collection suspends itself so that foreground garbage collection can occur.
 After the foreground garbage collection is completed, the dedicated background garbage collection thread and user threads resume.

 Background garbage collection removes allocation restrictions imposed by concurrent garbage collection, because ephemeral garbage collections can occur during background garbage collection.
-This means that background garbage collection can remove dead objects in ephemeral generations and can also expand the heap if needed during a generation 1 garbage collection.
+Background garbage collection can remove dead objects in ephemeral generations.
+It can also expand the heap if needed during a generation 1 garbage collection.

 The following illustration shows background garbage collection performed on a separate dedicated thread on a workstation:

 ![Background workstation garbage collection](./media/fundamentals/background-workstation-garbage-collection.png)

-### Server
+### Background server garbage collection

-Starting with the .NET Framework 4.5, background server garbage collection is the default mode for server garbage collection.
+Starting with .NET Framework 4.5, background server garbage collection is the default mode for server garbage collection.
 To choose this mode, set the `enabled` attribute of the [\<gcServer> element](../../../docs/framework/configure-apps/file-schema/runtime/gcserver-element.md) to `true` in the runtime configuration schema.
-This mode functions similarly to background workstation garbage collection, described in the previous section, but there are a few differences.
-Background workstation garbage collection uses one dedicated background garbage collection thread, whereas background server garbage collection uses multiple threads, typically a dedicated thread for each logical processor.
-Unlike the workstation background garbage collection thread, these threads do not time out.
+This mode functions similarly to background workstation garbage collection, described in the previous section, but there are a few differences:

+- Background workstation garbage collection uses one dedicated background garbage collection thread, whereas background server garbage collection uses multiple threads.
+Typically, there's a dedicated thread for each logical processor.

+- Unlike the workstation background garbage collection thread, these threads do not time out.

 The following illustration shows background garbage collection performed on a separate dedicated thread on a server: